 And so forth.
 Timelines make it easy to organise your thoughts, and provide a quick summary for reference.
 This is an easier way to describe the situation, as opposed to writing about it essay-style.

-In addition, you can clarify earlier on if you can make a claim.
+In addition, clarify what medical cases you can make a claim.
 For example, you usually can’t make a claim for dental care if it’s just a toothache; but you can make a claim if you’ve been in an accident, and need critical dental surgery.

 6. Ask your insurer about seeking alternative documentation

-Your insurer may want documents that you find difficult to provide.
-For example, your insurer may want a police report, if you were robbed.
-However, some countries have police forces that will not issue such reports (except internally), or cannot issue a report unless they open an investigation (which they may not be willing to do).
+Your insurer may require documents that you find difficult to provide.
+For example, your insurer may want a police report if you were robbed.
+However, some countries have police forces that will not issue such reports (except internally), or cannot issue a report unless they open an official investigation (which they may not be willing to do).

-Rather than fighting with the local authorities, ask your insurer if alternative documentation will do.
+Rather than arguing with local authorities, ask your insurer if alternative documentation will do.
 For example, a letter from the Singapore embassy may work in place of a police report.

-Alcohol always complicates insurance claims.
-Most travel insurance will not pay out if you get injured/lose your belongings while intoxicated.
+Alcohol always complicates travel insurance claims.
+Most travel insurance claim reviews will not be approved if you get injured or lose your belongings while intoxicated.
 In some cases, even drinking a single can of beer might void your claim.
-Don’t assume you can hide this from an insurer, as they often ask any consulting doctors/police officers whether you’d been drinking.

-As far as possible, try to avoid going on drunken binges while abroad.
-While it may make for a fun night, it may also void for your insurance for any subsequent accidents.
-To be safe, avoid alcohol before activities like skiing, or driving your rental car (even if it was just one beer).
+As far as possible, manage your alcohol consumption when abroad.
+While it may make for a fun night, a drunken binge may void for your travel insurance claim for any subsequent accidents.
+To be safe, also avoid alcohol before activities like skiing, hiking or diving.